 How can I avoid Zika virus?

 You can avoid Zika virus infection by avoiding travelling to countries where it is known to occur.
+This is particularly important if your immune system is not working properly (for example, if you are on chemotherapy).
 If you are travelling to a country which has Zika virus, take precautions to avoid being bitten by a mosquito.
 For example:

 - Wear light clothing which covers your arms and legs, both in the day and the evening.